 The early stages of a boundary or easement dispute are critical.
-If you need a lawyer, or would like to discuss an issue with me, please contact my Coeur d'Alene office at the first opportunity and make arrangements for a free initial consultation.
+If you need a lawyer, or would like to discuss an issue with me, please contact my Coeur d'Alene office at the first opportunity and make arrangements for an initial consultation.

 Probate, Trust and Estate Planning Disputes

 Go to Estate Planning to learn more